aplteam/Tatin/docs/TatinUserSettings.md

 #### Adding the Registry

-Adding a registry is achieved by calling the `AddRegistry` method, and providing an instance of the `DefineRegistry` class as argument:
+Adding a registry is achieved by calling the `AddRegistry` method, and providing an instance of the `DefineRegistry` class as an argument:

 ```